Staff recruitment

 Before you interview

-• This process needs to be systematic and consistent to ensure fairness.
-ACAS provide generic guidance on choosing who to interview.
+• Select applicants who best match the job description and person specification.
+This process needs to be systematic and consistent to ensure fairness.

 • If there are any gaps in the candidate’s employment history, you can ask for these to be accounted for during the interview.

-• Have you checked the qualifications they have achieved against the Department for Education’s (DfE) early years qualification checklist to ensure they are full and relevant or meet your needs?
+Have you checked the qualifications they have achieved is full and relevant or meet your needs?
+For guidance, you can use the government’s Check an early years qualification service.

-• Have you created a set of interview questions or activities that will allow you to assess candidate suitability for the role?
-ACAS offer generic guidance on interviewing.
+Have you created a set of interview questions or activities that will allow you to assess candidate suitability for the role?

 The second example on the template is the example you can adapt, as it has been designed for roles that involve regulated activity with children and require an enhanced Disclosure and Barring Service check.